Updated May 2023

 How long do you need for a visit to San Diego?
 America’s Finest City is full of food, culture, outdoor adventures, and endless unique neighborhoods to explore.
-We recommend staying at least 3 days and nights, but even then, there’s always more to do and see!
+We recommend staying at least three days and nights, but even then, there’s always more to do and see!
 Check out our guide below to figure out just how much time you’ll want to spend here in San Diego.

 Major Microbreweries: Full day

 If you’re a fan of microbrews, San Diego’s heaven on earth.
 Ballast Point and Mike Hess are two heavy-hitters with tap rooms and brewery tours, located within a few minutes’ drive of each other.
 We recommend leaving in the afternoon and staying into the evening.
 Split a cab with some fellow hostellers so you can taste as many brews as you’d like and get home safely!

 Neighborhood Microbreweries: Half day

 Stone Brewing, Mission Brewery, Half Door Brewery, Monkey Paw -they’re all within walking distance of HI San Diego Downtown hostel.
 On Tuesday nights, our staff leads an awesome microbrewery pub crawl.

 Tijuana: Full day

 Did you know you can take the trolley from San Diego down to the border and walk into Mexico?
 Get in a solid cultural experience by planning to spend a full day south of the border in Tijuana.
 You can explore TJ on your own or take a full guided Baja California tour including transportation, food, and 10 hours’ worth of fun.
 Just ask our awesome staff for details!

 Balboa Park and the San Diego Zoo: Full day

 Ocean Beach: Full day

 Give yourself a full day to experience this laid-back neighborhood.
 You’ll want all the time you can get to lounge or surf on the beach, check out the neighborhood shops, bars, and restaurants, and walk along the breathtaking Sunset Cliffs.
 If you can’t commit to the full day, join one of our walking tours of the area instead!

 Mission Beach and Belmont Park: Full day